 Where is the class held?

-Most of the time it will be held in North Denver locations such as in Thornton, Westminster, or Lafayette, Colorado.
-We also offer in South/Central Denver and occasionally in locations such as the Western Slope and Colorado Springs upon demand.
+Currently, due to COVID-19 pandemic requirements for safety and social distancing, classes are being conducted online.
+When we return to the non-virtual classroom, classes will be held in North Denver locations such as in Thornton, Westminster, or Lafayette, Colorado.
+We may also offer classes in South/Central Denver and occasionally in locations such as the Western Slope and Colorado Springs upon demand.

 Our default location of North Denver is convenient to DIA, and accessible from many gateways.
-If you prefer to be on-site – to allow for more study and relaxing time instead from a distance, you can book at a discounted price.
+If you prefer to stay on-site – to allow for more study and relaxing time instead of commuting from a distance, you can book hotel occupancy at a discounted price.
+Contact us for details.

 This is an online oral exam to assess the speaker’s second language skill level.
-The test takes 30-60 minutes to complete and can be taken in our office between 10 am and 4 pm on weekdays or on the weekend if necessary, with special arrangements.
+The test takes 30-60 minutes to complete and can be taken online by special arrangement through Language Testing International (LTI).

 Once you complete the course and pass the written final exam, your name will be sent to the Cross Cultural Health Care Program in Seattle, Washington.
 After approximately 1-2 weeks we will receive your printed certificate.
 You may pick up this document at our office or we can mail it to you.

-1WTT Offers a variety of times to take these classes: over weekends, one day a week for a month, one full week, or for our 64 hour Medical Interpreting, a month of Fridays with 3 Saturdays or an extra weekend.
+1WT Offers a variety of times to take these classes including evenings and weekends.
 We can teach just for your group, too - a minimum of 9 students is required (we may add up to 3 students, if agreeable).
-The course is taught in 5 full-day classroom sessions.
+The course is taught in full-day and evening classroom sessions.
 The locations vary by demand.

 Carolina Weaver, RN, BSN, facilitates the course, with over 30 years of medical and interpreting experience supporting her instruction.
 She also has 12 years dedicated experience in the field.